LeonardoGentile/mobx-router5/README.md

 - @observable transitionError
 - @observable intersectionNode

-Normally it's not necessary to call *manually* most of the store's actions, the plugin will do it for us.
-The only one probably worth calling manually is `clearErrors()`.
+Normally it's not necessary to *manually* call the store's actions, the plugin will do it for us.
+The only one probably worth calling manually (only when necessary) is `clearErrors()`.

 ### Router instance reference inside the store